-Mutations are natural, but the mutations brought about by the mutagens is above the natural background level.
-Furthermore, most mutations have the potential to cause cancer hence, mutagens are possibly carcinogenic in nature.
+Mutations are natural, but the mutations brought about by the mutagens are above the natural background level.
+Furthermore, most mutations have the potential to cause cancer, hence, mutagens are possibly carcinogenic in nature.

 Discovery of Mutagens

-The very first ever instance of mutagens was linked to carcinogenic substances more than 2,000 years prior to the discovery of DNA.
-Though knowledge of radioactivity or carcinogens were non-existent during that time, its effects were clearly recorded throughout history.
+The first ever instance of mutagens was linked to carcinogenic substances more than 2,000 years prior to the discovery of DNA.
+Though knowledge of radioactivity or carcinogens was non-existent during that time, its effects were clearly recorded throughout history.

 Read More: Mutation